 Croatia is a small country located in the south of Europe.
 Most of the eastern Adriatic Sea coast belongs to Croatia.
 One of the bird migration routes from northern and central Europe is placed along Croatia.
 During the migration, the birds avoid high altitudes of Alps and Dinarides mountains.
 Their route across Croatia to the south is one of the shortest in Europe.

-Frequently during spring migration to the north, while bad weather is on continent, birds often use the coastal area as an important station until the weather improves.
+Frequently during spring migration to the north, while bad weather is on continent, birds often use the coastal area as an important resting place until the weather improves.
 Keeping them for a week or even more, allows to watch more bird species and take bird pictures more easily too.

 Along the coast of the Adriatic Sea there are small silt and wetland areas.
 These habitats are necessary for feeding during migration or wintering.
 For instance, Curlew (Numenius arquata) uses the coastal zone for wintering and migrates north to the Eurasian continent for breeding.